-Direct the cat-headed goddess of home in your browser with Morphic's Bastet AI video generator.
-Generate Bastet scenes like the pylon gate of Bubastis at festival night, the moonlit flotilla of pilgrim boats on the Nile, or the household hearth shrine at dusk with the sacred cat beside, and pair them with the Speech and Music tools to score the sistrum and the procession.
-Stitch the festival cycle into an Egyptian mythology episode without leaving the Canvas.
+Direct the cat-headed goddess in your browser with Morphic’s Bastet AI video generator.
+Generate the pylon gate of Bubastis at festival night or a moonlit flotilla on the Nile, score the rites with Speech and Music, and cut a mythology episode on the Canvas.

 Bastet characters you can create